ingig/code-narrator/docs/src/documentation/plugins/builders/UserDefined/UserDefinedBuilderHelper.ts.md

 # UserDefinedBuilderHelper.ts

-This TypeScript file contains the `UserDefinedBuilderHelper` class, which is responsible for handling user-defined builders in a software project.
-It provides methods to extract paths from content, load arguments, get assistant messages, and more.
+This TypeScript file contains the `UserDefinedBuilderHelper` class, which is responsible for handling various tasks related to user-defined builders in a software project.
+The class provides methods for extracting paths from content, loading arguments, getting assistant messages, and more.

 ## Table of Contents